Skip to main content

 • Vacuum carpets often, or replace carpet with hardwood floor, tile or linoleum.

-• Wash all bedding weekly in hot water (130 degrees F).
+• Wash all bedding weekly in hot water, which is about 130 F.

-Richard Crockett, M.D., is a physician assistant in Allergy (Asthma) in Mankato, Minnesota.
+Richard Crockett, M.D., is an immunologist in Allergy & Asthma in Mankato and New Prague, Minnesota.

 Topics in this Post